Key Roles in an Online or Hybrid Event Part 1

 Planning for an online or hybrid event entails a long list of to-dos and decisions.
 If you’ve done any sort of event planning formally or informally, personally or professionally that might feel like an understatement or overly simplistic.
-For those of you who might be new to online events don’t let that intimidate you.
+For those of you who might be new to online or hybrid events don’t let that intimidate you.
 Our intention with this post is to help define key roles in an online production so that you can make decisions about key personnel.
 Knowing who you need ensures you have the right talent and skillsets for the various jobs involved in your event.
 At LearningTimes we also find an event checklist with general timeline about what should happen when extremely helpful too (a whole other post – take note!) and we provide those to our clients at the event kick-off meeting.
 But strictly talking production event roles look no further.

 For an online event these are the roles you want to consider: